-Given all these beneficial components, it’s no surprise that turmeric essential oil holds the following health benefits.
+Given all of these beneficial components, it’s no surprise turmeric essential oil has been shown to hold the following health benefits.

-Wondering what is turmeric good for?
+Are you asking yourself, “What is turmeric good for?”
 Turmeric health benefits are truly amazing, ranging from working as a potential cancer-fighting food to an essential oil for depression.
-Here are some of the most impressive ways that turmeric essential oil can improve your health or the health of someone you know.
+Here are some of the most impressive ways turmeric essential oil can improve your health or the health of someone you know.

 1. Helps Fight Colon Cancer

 A 2013 study conducted by the Division of Food Science and Biotechnology, Graduate School of Agriculture at Kyoto University in Japan showed that the aromatic turmerone (ar-turmerone) in turmeric essential oil as well as curcumin, the main active ingredient in turmeric, both displayed the ability to help fight colon cancer in animal models, which is promising for humans struggling with the disease.
 The combination of curcumin and turmerone given by mouth at both low and high doses actually abolished tumor formation.

 Study results published in BioFactors led researchers to the conclusion that turmerone is “a novel candidate for colon cancer prevention.”
 Additionally, they think that using turmerone in combination with curcumin may become a potent means of natural prevention of inflammation-associated colon cancer.
 (3)

 2. Helps Prevent Neurologic Diseases

 Studies have shown turmerone, a major bioactive compound of turmeric oil, inhibits microglia activation.
 Microglia are a type of cell located throughout the brain and spinal cord.
 Activation of microglia is a tell-tale sign of brain disease so the fact that turmeric essential oil contains a compound that stops this harmful cell activation is hugely helpful for the prevention and treatment of brain disease.
 (4)